-- Firms or persons involved in industries listed in The Workers' Compensation Act Miscellaneous Regulations or Section 3 of the Act. - Directors of an incorporated company not reporting employment income on a T4 slip. - Owners of a sole proprietorship or partnership and their spouse.
+- Miscellaneous Regulations or Section 3 of the Act. - income on a T4 slip. - Owners of a sole proprietorship or partnership and their spouse.

 Those who are not covered automatically may be able to apply for personal or voluntary coverage.
 Email Employer Services at employerservices@wcbsask.com or call 306.787.4370 or toll free 1.800.667.7590.